 Impression after testing Postgres on Tegra TK1 ARM cluster

 After getting access to a demo system and testing Postgres basics on it, we thought we’ll document the process and the results in a nice PDF format for easier digestion.
-So to actually get all the details and pictures of the hardware to get a better idea what we’re exactly talking about and what was tested – and what were the numerical results please see the PDF below.
+So to actually get all the details and pictures of the hardware, to get a better idea what we’re talking about exactly and what was tested plus the numerical results, please see the PDF below.

-As for a conclusion – difficult as always, especially as the cluster shines best for specialized applications (I compared it against a mainstream Amazon AWS instance though) and we had to leave out write tests due to slow disks, but in the end I was still surprised by the Bang-for-Buck (Performance-per-Watt) ratio and the ARM approach could pay off big-time monetarily for example for data acquiring tasks that don’t require too many parallel database operations on a single cluster node.
+As for a conclusion – it’s difficult as always, especially as the cluster shines best for specialized applications (I compared it against a mainstream Amazon AWS instance though) and we had to leave out write tests due to slow disks.
+But in the end, I was still surprised by the Bang-for-Buck (Performance-per-Watt) ratio and the ARM approach could pay off big-time monetarily for example for data acquiring tasks that don’t require too many parallel database operations on a single cluster node.